complex64/protoc-gen-gorm/mkdocs/docs/options.md

 ### unique

-Flags the field's column to be indexed with a unique index.
+Flags the field's column to be indexed with a unique indep.
 See [GORM: Indexes](https://gorm.io/docs/indexes.html#uniqueIndex).

 **Example:**